EliaTogni/Univault/Classes/Simulation.md

 $$\Phi(x) = \frac{1}{\sqrt{2 \pi}} \int_0^x e^{-z^2 / 2} dz$$

-A kind of normalization is done In $\Phi$.
+A kind of normalization is done in $\Phi$.
 In other terms, $\Phi(x)$ could be seen as the cumulative distribution function of a normal random variable having expected value $0$ and variance $1$.

-As for the Exponential, we have properties guiding our modeling.<br />
+As for the exponential, we have properties guiding our modeling.<br />
 First of all, the function $\Phi$ cannot be expressed using only additions, subtractions, multiplications and root extractions.
 Thus is necessary a numerical approximation.

 If $X$ is normally distributed with parameters $\mu$ and $\sigma^2$, $Z = aX + b$ is normally distributed with parameters $a\mu + b$ and $a^2 \sigma^2$.